rokudev/meta-buildstream-evaluation/README.md

 ### Explanations

-This uses the FreeDesktopSDK Bootstrap environment as the base 'sandbox' system.
+This uses the FreedesktopSDK Bootstrap environment as the base 'sandbox' system.
 It includes a GCC 11 compiler.
 They provide both x86_64 and aarch64 variants of it, but this was only tested with the x86_64 version.

 It would have been ideal to drop FDSDK entirely and create our own sandbox, but this works fine.
 This is all located in `elements/base` if you're interested.